SvgDiagram

 makeDraggable(element, onDragged)

-Add draggable feature on an SVG element.
+Add the draggable feature to an SVG element.

-When dragging terminates, the onDragged callback is invoked passing the new X and Y coordinates.
+When dragging terminates, the onDragged callback is invoked, passing the new X and Y coordinates.